-CCTV covers the main shopping areas and car parks of Northallerton, Thirsk, Stokesley and Bedale.
-Currently there are 46 fixed cameras and 2 mobile cameras owned by the Safer Hambleton Hub which can be deployed in crime or anti-social behaviour ‘hot spots’ in response to changing needs.
+Our Public Spaces Surveillance System (CCTV) covers the main shopping areas and car parks of Northallerton, Thirsk, Stokesley and Bedale.
+Currently there are 42 fixed cameras in public spaces, 24 cameras covering Hambleton District Council buildings and infrastructure (internally and externally) and 6 mobile cameras which can be deployed in crime or anti-social behaviour ‘hot spots’ in response to changing needs.

-The control room is supported by direct access to police radio systems and a shop watch scheme which operates in Northallerton.
+The control room is supported by direct access to police radio systems and a shop watch scheme which operates in Northallerton and Thirsk.

 In accordance with the data protection and human rights law: